Instagram/IGListKit/Guides/Modeling and Binding.md

 1. Make sure to import `IGListKit`!
 2. Have the cell conform to `ListBindable`
 3. Guard against the view model type.
-This will always be what `PostSectionController` decides, but guarding is a safer practive than force casting.
+This will always be what `PostSectionController` pairs the cell with in `cellForViewModel:`, but guard to be safe.
 4. Use the [SDWebImage](https://github.com/rs/SDWebImage) library to set the image URL.

 Now do exactly the same thing for each of the other cells: